 On top of this there's the proximity sensor for recognising when you move your phone up to your face during a call and an ambient light sensor for boosting brightness levels in dark environments.

 Like every electrical component, these sensors continue to get smaller, more powerful and cheaper.
-The total cost of all the sensors inside your brand new mobile phone is probably less than a handful of pounds, though as with any other hardware there are budget and premium options available.
+The total cost of all the sensors inside your brand new mobile phone is probably less than a handful of of your local currency, though as with any other hardware there are budget and premium options available.

-The list price of the accelerometer in the new iPhone, for example, is $1.
-Whatever the cost, they've become an integral part of the mobile experience: imagine a tablet that doesn't change orientation when you rotate it, or a phone that can't give you directions back home.
+The list price of the accelerometer in the new iPhone, for example, is $1, so this power doesn't come at a great cost.
+Whatever the price though they've become an integral part of the mobile experience: imagine a tablet that doesn't change orientation when you rotate it, or a phone that can't give you directions back home.

 The cutting edge

-As 2013 draws to a close, there are yet more sensors marking their ground.
-Apple's iPhone 5S and iPad Air come with an M7 tracking chip, which adds to the motion sensing capabilities of these devices.
-In practice, it can tell the difference between walking and driving, and take certain actions (such as switching off Wi-Fi) if you haven't moved for a while.
+As technology advances, there are yet more sensors marking their ground.
+Apple's most recent iPhones and iPads come with motion coprocessors, which add to the motion sensing capabilities of these devices.
+In practice, they can tell the difference between walking and driving, and take certain actions (such as switching off Wi-Fi) if you haven't moved for a while.

-If you're on a train, the M7 chip can be used to tell the phone to stop trying to attach to public networks as they whizz by.
-Fitness apps, meanwhile, can access accurate data about your movements with no need for a wristband.
+If you're on a train, these chips can be used to tell your phone or tablet to stop trying to attach to public networks as they whizz by.
+Fitness apps, meanwhile, can access accurate data about your movements with no need for a separate wristband.

-These phones includes both temperature and humidity sensors, the data for which you can access through the S Health app, enabling the phone to keep an eye on the state of the environment around you.
+The latest flagship can scan your fingerprint, measure your heart rate, check the current temperature, and more besides.
+The collected data can be accessed through the S Health app or a third-party tool, enabling the phone to keep an eye on the state of the environment around you.

 There's also a barometer for measuring atmospheric pressure and a gesture sensor that detects hand movements through infrared rays.